Working Together to Enrich Life

 Practice Administration and Compliance for Healthcare Workers.
 Specifically for Australian complementary therapists who did not complete a Certificate IV or above because their modality doesn’t fall under the Australian Skills Quality Authority (ASQA), and therefore will likely not know what legislation applies to them in relation to running a practice.
 This book will take you through the basics of practice administration (tax, accounting, GST, business name registration), OHS/WHS, infection control and hygiene, client confidentiality and record keeping, and much more.

 The above books are also adapted as text/workbooks for associated courses described further down, though the reference versions can be purchased independently.
+The Healthy Body Basics course is open and running already – see below if you want to enroll.

 Our Residentials are designed for complete wellness.